- A high temperature? You might feel hot to touch on your chest or back (you do not need to measure your temperature)

 First, you must immediately self-isolate

 If you feel unwell and think you have at least one symptom of COVID-19, it’s really important that you immediately self-isolate.
-This means staying at your normal term-time address and away from others.
+This means staying at your current address (whether that is at home or at your term-time address) and away from others.
 Please do not travel if you develop symptoms of COVID-19.

 You will need to let other members of your household and people you have been in close contact with know that they also need to self-isolate, even if they don’t have any symptoms, in line with UK government guidance.